OpenPatterns develops computer programs currently involving abstract logic and language translation.

 FactsOrganizer, a powerful database editor and analyzer for Ents databases.

 These projects are interrelated and interdependent.
-All projects are currently in the design stage.
-Our intent is to show that the development path forward is well known, and the destination exciting.
+All projects are currently in the design stage, with Ents and FactsOrganizer currently under active development.
+The development path forward is well known, and the destination is exciting!

-Ents is a revolutionary database technology currently being designed that organizes factual information for smart analysis and editing.
+Ents is a data and analysis system in active development that organizes factual information for smart analysis and editing.
 Things, or entities, are stored using a special type of hierarchal tree.
-All current projects supported by OpenPatterns will use Ents as a powerful tool to organize large amounts of complex information.
+All current projects supported by OpenPatterns will use Ents to organize large amounts of information.

 An Ents database could organize many different types of animals.
 In this example Ents organizes the information in the background, while FactsOrganizer provides the user interface, displays analysis, and facilitates editing.